 We rented a car in Playa del Carmen and drove ourselves.
 However, tours can be arranged for each of these day trips from Playa del Carmen.
 Driving in the Yucatan has been easy.
-The are roads are well marked with signs pointing to all of the below day trips from Playa del Carmen.
+They are roads are well marked with signs pointing to all of the below day trips from Playa del Carmen.

 Another option for budget day trips from Playa del Carmen is to take the colectivos (basically a shared taxi van).
 It’s easy to arrange a Colectivo to all the below day trips from Playa del Carmen for a fraction of the price.

-Personally, we prefer just rent a car and drive ourselves, and then we are on our schedule.
+Personally, we prefer just to rent a car and drive ourselves, and then we are on our schedule.
 Here are our favorite day trips from Playa del Carmen.